glacials/twos.dev/src/cold/apple.md

 to the Import window, I tick "Automatically delete photos after import" and tell it go, and it's done.
 I can take the SD card out and the photos will upload in the background.
-The Google equivalent isn't _hard_ but it takes more babysitting.
+The Google equivalent isn't _hard_ but it takes more babysitting, either messing with the filesystem or leaving the SD card in for the entire duration of the upload (and in my case, forgetting to retrieve it later).

 The migration from Google Photos to Apple Photos was simple, but long.
 Google Takeout produced hundreds of gigabytes of exports, which I downloaded onto a Mac and then imported with Photos.app.
-Due to Apple's offline-first approach synchronization took place in the background at reduced speeds.
-This meant it tried to take place while the laptop was closed and charging.
+Due to Apple's offline-first approach synchronization tried to take place while the laptop was closed and charging.
 This was jarring at first when trying to babysit the process, as by design it stops performing well when you start using the machine.
 When I learned to let go, it showed its colors.

-Ecosystem effects include rich embeds & commenting in iMessage, and photos appearing in upload prompts on all platforms (e.g. when uploading an avatar to some random internet account) with full face search embedded.
+Ecosystem effects include rich support for embeds & commenting in iMessage, and photos appearing in upload prompts on all platforms (e.g. when uploading an avatar to some random internet account) with full face search embedded.